 Sex work service providers, brothel managers or escort agency managers must not permit a sex worker to work during any period when they know the worker is infected with a sexually transmissible infection.
 The penalty is up to 50 pu.

 If a sex worker worked when they knew they were infected with a sexually transmissible infection the penalty is up to 20 pu.

 It is presumed that the sex worker, sex work service provider or manager knew about the infection unless they believed on reasonable grounds that regular blood tests and swab tests have been conducted and there was no sexually transmissible infection.

-Sex workers must To promise to do or not do something, such as returning to court on a certain day, or to hand a document over to another party in a legal proceeding.
-An undertaking is enforceable by attachment or like an injunction. blood tests every three months for HIV and other sexually transmissible infections.
-Regular swab tests are also required; a definite time period has not been clarified but A document that sets out what a person wants to happen to their money and other property after they die. be published in the Victoria Government Gazette.
+Sex workers must undertake blood tests every three months for HIV and other sexually transmissible infections.
+Regular swab tests are also required; a definite time period has not been clarified but will be published in the Victoria Government Gazette.
 A medical certificate is proof of these tests and the results.

 Brothel rooms used for sex work must: